Exploded Axonometric

 Hints & Tips:

 The viewport Rectangle usually is a rectangle and changes the aspect ratio when exported to Illustrator - add a square frame instead.
+Add a square around it to ensure the aspect ratio travels well.

 Output curves should land on sublayers under the layer you created, namely